 Servings: 12

-overhead photo of einkorn sourdough bread on. parchment paper
+overhead photo of einkorn sourdough bread with a cross pattern scorned on top in a parchment paper lined ditched oven.

 Save this recipe!